Severe Weather Statement issued for Clarke by NWS - News Break

 Severe Weather Statement issued for Clarke by NWS

-Effective: 2021-05-26 15:36:00 EDT Expires: 2021-05-26 16:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-05-26 15:08:00 EDT Expires: 2021-05-26 15:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Clarke A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 415 PM EDT FOR SOUTHEASTERN FREDERICK...NORTHEASTERN WARREN AND CLARKE COUNTIES IN NORTHWESTERN VIRGINIA At 336 PM EDT, a severe thunderstorm was located near Stephens City, or 7 miles south of Millwood Pike, moving east at 20 mph.
+Target Area: Clarke A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 330 PM EDT FOR SOUTHEASTERN WASHINGTON AND SOUTHWESTERN FREDERICK COUNTIES IN NORTH CENTRAL MARYLAND...NORTH CENTRAL LOUDOUN COUNTY IN NORTHERN VIRGINIA...NORTHEASTERN CLARKE COUNTY IN NORTHWESTERN VIRGINIA AND EASTERN JEFFERSON COUNTIES IN THE PANHANDLE OF WEST VIRGINIA At 308 PM EDT, a severe thunderstorm was located over Charles Town, moving east at 25 mph.
 HAZARD...60 mph wind gusts.
-SOURCE...Radar indicated.
+SOURCE...Radar indicated and observed wind.
+Wind gusts of at least 51 MPH were measured with this storm in Charles Town.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
 Unsecured light objects may become projectiles.
-Locations impacted include Millwood Pike, Berryville, Stephens City, Boyce, White Post, Gaylord, Armel, Briggs, Millwood, Nineveh, Bethel, Stringtown, Reliance and Greenwood.
+Locations impacted include Charles Town, Brunswick, Ranson, Harpers Ferry, Corporation Of Ranson, Lovettsville, Bolivar, Sharpsburg, Shenandoah Junction, Rosemont, Burkittsville, Gapland, Brownsville, Antietam, Neersville, Moler Crossroads, Halltown, Knoxville, Petersville and Pleasantville.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov